StrongLoop-Evangelists/workshop-band-app/workshop/02-first-model.md

 ### Expose `<model>` via the REST API?

 ```
 ?
-Enter the model name: album
+Enter the model name: event
 ?
-Select the data-source to attach album to: db (memory)
+Select the data-source to attach event to: db (memory)
 ?
 Select model's base class PersistedModel
 ?
-Expose album via the REST API?
+Expose event via the REST API?
 (Y/n)
 ```

 There may be reasons for keeping an endpoint private, but for the sake of this workshop, we will expose our REST API endpoints for public consumption.
 We will look at securing endpoints later in the workshop.